-193 A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in one species is an information requirement under Annex IX to REACH (Section 8.7.2.).

-- 194 While you have not provided a specific legal reference for your adaptation of this information requirement, ECHA understands that you have adapted this information requirement by using weight of evidence based on the following lines of information: - i.
-A combined repeated dose and reproduction toxicity study with the analogue substance tetrahydromethylphthalic anhydride (MHTPA), EC 234-290-7 (1997).

-In your justification of your adaptation you also refer to the following lines of information:
+- 196 A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in one species is an information requirement under Annex IX to REACH (Section 8.7.2.). - 9.1.
+Information provided - 197 While you have not provided a specific legal reference for your adaptation of this information requirement, ECHA understands that you have adapted this information requirement by using weight of evidence based on the following lines of information: - i.
+A combined repeated dose and reproduction toxicity study with the analogue substance tetrahydromethylphthalic anhydride (MHTPA), EC 234-290-7 (1997). - 198 In your justification of your adaptation you also refer to the following lines of information: - ii.

-- ii.
 A study in mice with oral administration of the analogue substance trimellitic anhydride (TMA) to mice during gestation days 7-14 (1983); - iii.
-A study in guinea pigs with inhalation exposure to the analogue substance trimellitic anhydride (TMA) during gestation days 6-15 (1988); - A scientific publication on studies in mice with intra-peritoneal exposure to the analogue substances phthalic anhydride and succinic anhydride during gestation days 8-10 (Fabro S, 1982); - v.
+A study in guinea pigs with inhalation exposure to the analogue substance trimellitic anhydride (TMA) during gestation days 6-15 (1988); - iv.
+A scientific publication on studies in mice with intra-peritoneal exposure to the analogue substances phthalic anhydride and succinic anhydride during gestation days 8-10 (Fabro S, 1982); - v.
 A scientific publication on a study in rats with the analogue substance maleic anhydride during gestation days 6-15 (Short RD, 1986); - vi.
-A scientific publication on a two-generation study in rats with the analogue substance maleic anhydride (Short RD, 1986). - 195 You conclude from this information that "the available data for structural homologues of MTHPA indicate neither potential for teratogenic effects nor for reproduction toxicity in different species.
-These data, together with the available information on MTHPA, allow a scientific validated evaluation of the respective endpoints and further tests would not be in line with concerns regarding animal welfare and the use of animals for experimental purposes". - 196 In your comments to the draft decision you propose a new adaptation for this information requirement by using grouping and read-across from the source substance 4-MHHPA, and provided the following information:
+A scientific publication on a two-generation study in rats with the analogue substance maleic anhydride (Short RD, 1986). - You conclude from this information that "the available data for structural homologues of MTHPA indicate neither potential for teratogenic effects nor for reproduction toxicity in different species.
+These data together with the available information of the OECD 422 study allow a scientific validated evaluation of the respective endpoints and further tests would not be in line with animal welfare ideas". - In your comments to the draft decision, you have provided provided read-across justifications and a robust study summary of an OECD TG 414 study in rats conducted with the source Substance 4-MHHPA (EC No. 243-072-0). - 9.2.
+Assessment of the information provided - We have assessed this information and identified the following issues: - As explained under Section 0.2, the weight of evidence adaptation must fulfil the information requirement based on relevant and reliable sources of information.
+These sources of information must provide sufficient weight to conclude that the Substance has or has not the dangerous property investigated by the required study.